php-kit/php-server/README.md

 # PHP-Server
-##### An enhanced interface for PHP's built-in web server
+##### Makes the PHP's built-in web server easier and more practical to use

 ## Introduction

 ### Why should you use this tool instead of a "real" web server?

 Since version 5.4, PHP provides a built-in web server that can be quite useful as a lighweight and dead-easy-to-install **development web server**.
-With it, you do not have to install and configure **Apache**, **nginx** or any other web server on your machine, just to be able to view local static websites or PHP web sites/applications.
+With it, you do not have to install and configure *Apache*, *NGINX* or any other web server on your machine, just to be able to view local static websites or PHP web sites/applications.

 With **PHP-Server**, it becomes even more practical and simpler to use.
 Also, as explained below, it allows you to browse all your local websites at any time, and you can also make it start automatically when you log in to your computer, making it a complete replacement of a "real" web server, suitable enough for most of your PHP development needs.